-Download your FREE Thanksgiving Recipe Guide to Sides with 9 Easy and Quick Recipes that are both Beautiful and Delicious!
+Download your FREE Easy Thanksgiving Side Dishes Recipe Guide with 14 Recipes that are both Beautiful and Delicious!

 It comes together fast too.
 Then you are left with an amazing “pop” of color for your Thanksgiving table.
 Put it in a pretty bowl and it’s a beautiful sparkling gem.
 Who cares if anyone eats it or not? 😉